 A seroma is a sterile collection of fluid under the skin, usually at the site of a surgical incision.
 Fluid builds up under the skin where tissue was removed.
 It may form soon after your surgery.
 Or it may form up to about 1 to 2 weeks after surgery.
 It may look like a swollen lump and feel tender or sore.

-A small seroma is not dangerous.
+A small seroma isn't dangerous.
 Depending on its size and symptoms, it may not need to be treated.
-The seroma may go away on its own within a few weeks or months.
+The seroma may go away on its own in a few weeks or months.
 Your body slowly absorbs the fluid.
 No medicine will make it go away faster.
 But if you have a large seroma or if it's causing pain, your healthcare provider may drain it.
 This is done with a syringe and needle.
 Or the provider may put in a drain.
 Seromas can return and may need to be drained multiple times.
 In some cases, it can become infected or turn into an abscess.
-Rarely, you may need a minor procedure to remove the seroma.
+In rare cases, you may need a minor procedure to remove the seroma.
 Long-term problems from a seroma are rare.

 You may be given medicines to relieve pain.
 These may include acetaminophen and ibuprofen.
 Take these as directed.
 Check the seroma daily for the signs of infection listed below.

 Follow up with your healthcare provider as advised.